-25 Years Ago: U2 Polarize Their Audience With ‘Zooropa’
+30 Years Ago: U2 Polarizes Audience With ‘Zooropa’

-Between their massive world tours and philanthropic efforts, U2 have often kept their fans waiting many years for new music from them.
-That's why it seemed so unusual for them to release Zooropa on July 5, 1993, a little more than a year and a half after delivering Achtung, Baby in November 1991.
+Between their massive world tours and philanthropic efforts, U2 has often kept its fans waiting for years for new music.
+That's why it seemed so unusual for them to release Zooropa on July 5, 1993, a little more than a year and a half after delivering Achtung Baby in November 1991.

 Even more startling was the music.
 After the anthemic post-punk of their '80s work and the moody introspection of its brilliant predecessor, Zooropa seemed to serve as a counter to the grunge of the day with electronic dance grooves, understated vocals and samples.

 “I think we were still surfing on the wave of creative energy from Achtung Baby and the Zoo TV tour when we were making Zooropa." the Edge said.
 "It was the same burst of inspiration.
 When we were working on Achtung Baby, we were looking to discover new sonic terrain – and on this record that was already established, so we were more confident of what we were doing."

 The idea for Zooropa came about during the Zoo TV tour, which saw them embrace irony, satire and self-deprecation (concepts not usually associated with U2) while targeting the sensory bombardment of the media.
 To sell the concept, Bono created characters like "The Fly" and, most famously, "Macphisto."
 It inspired the band to the point where it wanted to explore them in their new songs, as well as onstage.

 During a break from the tour, they set up shop in Dublin with co-producers Brian Eno and Flood and composed the material in an untraditional manner.
 As they jammed in the studio, Eno pointed to a whiteboard that had chord changes and words like "hold," "change," "stop" and "change back," with the band following his instructions, and they worked from there.